 Is this your year to create your first online course?
 The rise of online learning is growing rapidly and there are claims that it will be a $300 billion dollar industry.

-If this is your year that you will create your first online course, one thing you have to have is a sales page to sell your course (obviously!).
+If this is the year that you will create your first online course, one thing you have to have is a sales page to sell your course (obviously!).

 There is a lot of psychology behind what makes a great sales page.
 The main goal of your sales page is to convince people to purchase your online course.